kanidm/kanidm/book/src/sync/ldap.md

 ## Running the Sync Tool Manually

-You can perform a dry run with the sync tool manually to check your configurations are correct and that the tool can synchronise from FreeIPA.
+You can perform a dry run with the sync tool manually to check your configurations are correct and that the tool can synchronise from LDAP.

 ```bash
 kanidm-ldap-sync [-c /path/to/kanidm/config] -i /path/to/kanidm-ldap-sync -n